fabacab/fetlife-faade/README.markdown

 >
 > While these conditions may be invoked to stop harassment and to shield Fetlife from liability, they also prevent members of our community from publicly naming and speaking out against abusers, rapists, and other predators.
 Given Fetlife's prominence and the role it plays in supporting and expanding kink community - particularly its role as a point of entry into the community for young, inexperienced, or otherwise vulnerable people - we feel that Fetlife's current policy is irresponsible and tantamount to enabling abuse.
 PLEASE CHANGE IT.

-FAADE empowers Internet users like you to anonymously report harassment, rape, and other abuses they have experienced at the hands of a person with a FetLife account.
-Your report is then automatically disemminated to other FAADE users, as well as being published on the open Internet.
-While browsing FetLife, FAADE will also highlight any user profile you encounter that has allegedly violated another person's consent.
+The Predator Alert Tool for FetLife (PAT-FetLife) empowers Internet users like you to anonymously report harassment, rape, and other abuses they have experienced at the hands of a person with a FetLife account.
+Your report is then automatically disemminated to other PAT-FetLife users, as well as being published on the open Internet.
+While browsing FetLife, PAT-FetLife will also highlight any user profile you encounter that has allegedly violated another person's consent.
 Click through to the user's profile for a complete listing of reported consent violations.

 ## System requirements

-The following software must be installed on your system before installing the FetLife Alleged Abusers Database Engine user script.
+The following software must be installed on your system before installing the Predator Alert Tool for FetLife user script.

 ### Mozilla Firefox